+From this inward, esoteric and intellectual point of view Shahadah means: "There is no divinity (or reality, or absolute) outside the only Divinity (or Reality, or Absolute) (Lā ilaha illā 'Llāh) and 'Muhammad (the "Glorified", the Perfect) is the Envoy (the mouthpiece, the intermediary, the manifestation, the symbol) of the Divinity' (Muhammadun Rasūlu 'Llāh); these are the first and the second 'Testimonies' (Shahadat) of the faith."
+The entire Shahadah demonstrates that "God alone is" and "all things are attached to God".
+"All manifestation and so all that is relative is attached to the Absolute."
+"The Shahadah, "There is no divinity (reality, quality) but the sole Divinity (Reality, Quality)" - which in the first place signifies the exclusive and extinguishing primacy of the Sovereign

+Schuon, Frithjof, Understanding Islam, Suhail Academy, Lahore, 1985, p.
+16.

-From this inward, esoteric and intellectual point of view Shahadah means: 'There is no divinity (or reality, or absolute) outside the only Divinity (or Reality or Absolute) and Muhammad (the Glorified, the Perfect) is the Envoy (the mouthpiece, the intermediary, the manifestation, the symbol) of the Divinity.'128 The entire Shahadah demonstrates that 'God alone is' and 'all things are attached to God'.
-'All manifestation and so all that is relative is attached to the Absolute.
-'The Shahadah- "There is no divinity (reality, quality) but the sole Divinity (Reality, Quality) "-which in the first place signifies the exclusive and extinguishing primacy of the Sovereign Good, assumes in esoterism an inclusive and participatory signification; applied to a given positive phenomenon; it will mean: this particular existence or this particular quality - this miracle of being or of consciousness or of beauty cannot be other than the miracle of the Existence or the Consciousness or the Quality of God, since precisely there is no other existence, Consciousness or Quality, by the very terms of the Shahadah.
-And it is this truth that lies at the basis of such theopathic expressions-of the highest level - as "I am the Truth" (anal'Haqq) of the illustrious Al-Hallaj, or "Glory be to me" (subhani) of the no less illustrious Abu Yazid al-Bistami.
-It goes without saying that in ordinary language, the first Shahadah... is connected with Transcendence, without in any way excluding a certain casual existentiating and efficient Immanence which is essential for Islamic unitarianism.
-But it is in the second Shahadah "Muhammad (the perfect Manifestation) is His Envoy (His unitive prolongation)" that we meet with the direct expression, or the formulation symbol of Immanence and thus of the mystery of Union or Identity'.
-129 radiance of that One Being.
-Hence "everything other than the One Being" that is whole cosmos in all its spatial and temporal extension is nonexistent in itself, though it may be considered to exist through Being'.
-130 Khawaja Ghulam Farid considers the sensible world as not-self, imagination and dream.
-He says:
+Good, assumes in esoterism an inclusive and participatory signification; applied to a given positive phenomenon; it will mean: this particular existence or this particular quality - this miracle of being or of consciousness or of beauty cannot be other than the miracle of the Existence or the Consciousness or the Quality of God, since precisely there is no other existence, Consciousness or Quality, by the very terms of the Shahadah.
+And it is this truth that lies at the basis of such theopathic expressions of the highest level as "I am the Truth" (anal'Hagg) of the illustrious Al-Hallaj, or "Glory be to me" (subhani) of the no less illustrious Abu Yazid al-Bistami.
+It goes without saying that in ordinary language; the first Shahadah... is connected with Transcendence, without in any way excluding a certain casual existentiating and efficient Immanence which is essential for Islamic Unitarianism.
+But it is in the second Shahadah "Muhammad (the perfect Manifestation) is His Envoy (His unitive prolongation) that we meet with the direct expression, or the formulation symbol of Immanence and thus of the mystery of Union or Identity".
+1

-The metaphysical conception of tawhid opens the door to the doctrine of Oneness of Being (wahdat ul Wujud).
-The term Oneness of Being (wahdat ul wujud) simply means that 'there is only one Being, and all existence is nothing but the manifestation or outward
+The metaphysical conception of Tawhid opens the door to the doctrine of Oneness of Being (wahdat al-wujud).
+The term Oneness of Being (wahdat al-wujud) simply means that "there is only one Being, and all existence is nothing but the manifestation or outward radiance of that One Being.
+Hence "everything other than the One Being" that is whole cosmos in all its spatial and temporal extension is nonexistent in itself, though it may be considered to exist through Being".